Aeroflot Flight 315 (1959): Aircraft

 Construction of the An-10 involved, serial number 9401402, was completed at the Voronezh aircraft factory on 5 June 1959 and it was transferred to the civil air fleet.
 At the time of the accident, the aircraft had sustained a total of 277 flight hours.

 Investigation

 After examination of available evidence, the Air Accident Investigation Commission concluded that an anomaly in the engine power control system combined with substandard placement of other cockpit controls may have been a factor in the crash.
 They went on to speculate that the pilot in command (PIC) may have reduced power because pitot tube icing caused the airspeed indicator to read higher than actual airspeed.

-On 26 February 1960 approximately three months after this accident, another An-10 crashed during similar conditions.
+On 26 February 1960 approximately three months after this accident, another An-10 operating the same flight crashed during similar conditions.
 Testing eventually revealed that icing of the horizontal stabilizer created a supercritical angle of attack, that caused a sudden pitch down of the aircraft when the flaps are lowered to the maximum setting of 45 degrees.
 To combat this concern ice protection systems for the stabilizer were improved and selection of flaps beyond 15 degrees in known icing conditions was disallowed.